-The responsibilities of the CSR Management Committee constituted by a team of senior management personnel of the Bank will be as follows.
+The responsibilities of the CSR Management Committee will be as follows

-5.3 Responsibilities of the CSR Management Committee
+5.3 The Responsibilities of CSR Management Committee will be

-- 5.3.1 Stewardship of CSR Policy, putting monitoring mechanisms in place to track the outcomes through the Sustainable Banking Department. - 5.3.2 Submitting periodic reports to the Board with suggestions for Board interventions through the Board-Level CSR Committee. - 5.3.3 Recommending the CSR expenditure to the Board for approval. - 5.3.4 Identifying agencies and approving projects that are in line with the CSR Policy. - 5.3.5 Proposing CSR Policy revisions, and obtaining approval from the Board. - 5.3.6 Appointment of an independent agency to evaluate the implementation and impact as and when needed.
+- 5.3.1.
+Stewardship of CSR policy, putting monitoring mechanisms in place to track the outcomes through the Sustainable Banking Department. - 5.3.2 Periodic reports to the board with suggestions for Board interventions to the Board through the Board Level CSR Committee - 5.3.3 Recommend the CSR expenditure to the Board who will approve it - 5.3.4 Identify agencies and approve projects that are in line with the CSR policy - 5.3.5 Proposing Revisions to CSR Policy, and obtaining approval from the Board - 5.3.6 Appointment of an independent agency to evaluate the implementation and impact assessment as and when needed,